SparshA6/cryptonite_taskphase_sparsh/Module 1 Hello hacker.md

 ### `hello` command
 The `hello` command is a custom command provided by the environment on the pwn.college platform.<br>
-It is used here for just giving introduction to commands and arguments.
+It is used here for just giving introduction to commands and arguments.<br>
+All commands are case sensetive, which means `hello` can not be written as `Hello`

 ## Challenge-1:
 In this challenge we just have to execute `hello` command.
 By executing it we get the flag.<br><br>
+``hacker@hello~intro-to-commands:~$ hello
+Success!
+Here is your flag:
+pwn.college{8ECt4C05JgTyIn8sHKVZPR6ACKX.ddjNyUDL2EjN0czW}``
 `flag: pwn.college{8ECt4C05JgTyIn8sHKVZPR6ACKX.ddjNyUDL2EjN0czW}`
 ##
 ### `echo` command